Search

 How long will I need to dilate after surgery?

-The clitoris is made by burying the glands of the penis, so it maintains a heightened, erotic sensation.
+The clitoris is made by burying the glans of the penis, so it maintains a heightened, erotic sensation.
 Patients typically regain full sensation and can have an orgasm 3-9 months after the clitoris is constructed.

 What determines the depth of the vagina?